YT3DVision/RainRemovalLFI/README.md

 }

-We propose the first powerful end-to-end deep learning model for rain-streak removal on a single rain LFI, by decompsing it into rain-free LFI and rain-streak LFI with mist/veiling.
+We propose the powerful end-to-end deep learning model for rain-streak removal on a single rain LFI, by decompsing it into rain-free LFI and rain-streak LFI with mist/veiling.
 At same time, we construct the first rainy light-field dataset, consisting of both synthetic real-world-like LFIs and real-world LFIs for training and evaluation.

 ## Dataset

         Our dataset can be downloaded at the following link:https://cowtransfer.com/s/873bd761954b44

 ##Dataset Composition：

         --syn_data1 #Rain light field data made by Blender.

                 --input

                 --gt

                 --depth

         --syn_data #Rain light field data synthesized with the real-world background.

                 --input

                 --gt

                 --rain

                 --rain_disp #Rain streak image with fog

         --real # real-world rain light field data captured with Lytro Illum camera.